 Pressing The Nailer Into The Wood

-Once the nail tip and cylinder are aligned, move to pressing the nailer into the wood with appropriate effort (not so hard and not so softly).
+Once the nail tip and cylinder are aligned, move to press the nailer into the wood with appropriate effort (not so hard and not so softly).
 This should be done before the onset of pulling the trigger.
 At all costs, the trigger should not be pulled before the nailer is properly depressed into the wood to avoid damage or accident.

 Pulling the Trigger